msmafra/waterfox-install/README.md

 ## Newer Versions Of Waterfox

-The script was pointing to the previous download page https://waterfoxproject.org/en-US/waterfox/new/?scene=1, which is not updated anymore.
-Actually https://waterfoxproject.org/ is now redirected to https://www.waterfox.net/.
-The new download page has now all OSes and also the possiblity to download the testing and production versions.
-The ability to choose between production and development version is not implemented in the current version 0.x but will be in 1.0.
+The script was pointing to the previous download page https://waterfoxproject.org/en-US/waterfox/new/?scene=1, which is not updated anymore, https://waterfoxproject.org/ is now redirected to https://www.waterfox.net/.
+The new download page has now all OSes and also the possibility to download the testing and production versions.
+The ability to choose between production and development versions is not implemented in the current version 0.x but will be in 1.0.